 - If the structures of your heart are hard to see, the technologist may use an intravenous (IV) contrast that helps the heart chambers show up better.
 This is not an iodine-based contrast, so you don't have to worry if you have an allergy to shrimp or shellfish with this type of contrast.

 After the procedure, the technologist will wipe the gel from your chest and remove the ECG electrode pads.
 You may then put on your clothes.

 What happens after an echocardiogram?

-You may resume your usual diet and activities unless your doctor tells you differently.
+You may resume your usual diet and activities unless your healthcare provider tells you differently.

 Generally, there is no special type of care after an echo.
-Y Your doctor may give you other instructions after the procedure, depending on your situation.
+Your healthcare provider may give you other directions after the procedure, depending on your situation.
 A cardiologist will interpret the images and send their final impression to your healthcare provider.